emer/axon/PVLV.md

 ## Time of learning vs. gating issues

-Gating happens within the CS-onset theta cycle, driven by direct BLA recognition of the CS and corresponding PPTg temporal-derivative activity that drives ACh, which disinhibits the BG.
+Gating happens within the CS-onset theta cycle, driven by direct BLA recognition of the CS and parallel superior colliculus (SC) phasic activity to CS stimulus onset, which drives LDT (laterodorsal tegmentum) ACh, which disinhibits the BG.
 This results in an activated OFC PT layer by the end of the trial.
 This is problematic in the PVLV context, because the active PT layer will drive activity and learning in the VSPatch layer consistent with the goal engaged state.
 In the 2020 PVLV model, the USTime input was programmed to activate only on the post-CS trial.

 ## Time / context specificity of PT activity vs. Stable maintenance